Polyneuropathy

 Biopsies

-A nerve or skin sample can be taken to detect abnormalities in the nerve or nerve endings.
+Samples of nerve or skin may be taken to detect abnormalities in nerves or nerve endings.

 Treatment of Polyneuropathy

-In order to treat polyneuropathy, the causative disease must first be treated.
-In addition, vitamins and minerals that are deficient in the body due to nutrition are also supplemented.
+To treat polyneuropathy, the underlying condition must first be addressed.
+Additionally, vitamin and mineral deficiencies in the body due to poor nutrition are corrected.

 Medication Therapy

-The drugs used in the treatment of neuropathy differ according to the underlying cause.
-Medication is also used to alleviate the symptoms of polyneuropathy.
-The drug groups used in treatment are as follows.
+The medications used in the treatment of neuropathy vary depending on the underlying cause.
+Medication therapy is also used to alleviate the symptoms of polyneuropathy.
+The groups of medications used in treatment include:

 • SNRI drugs